GDQuest/learn-gdscript/README.md

 For more details regarding the planned improvements for each milestone, please head to the [Milestones page](https://github.com/GDQuest/learn-gdscript/milestones).

-### Milestone 0.2

-_Planned release: by February 1, 2022_

-We got a lot of feedback on many aspects of the app that needed improvements and there's a lot of work on that front.

-For the second beta release, we decided to delay larger features to refine the interface and address many quality of life issues in priority.

-We also plan to improve server connection, logging, and detect loss of connection.

 ### Milestone 0.3

 _Planned release: by March 1, 2022_